GerJuli/introduction-to-git/introduction_to_git.md

 ## Push to remote
 Push this now to your repository.

+## Show last changes
+`git log` shows you a log of recent commit messages.
+If you want to have a look at the changes source use `git log -p`

 ## Gitignore
 Sometimes you do not want git to track every file in your repository.